HiltonRoscoe/CDFPrototype/schematron/README.md

 > AltovaXML must be in your path or fully qualified.
 The default installation path for x64 based computers is `C:\Program Files (x86)\Altova\AltovaXML2013`

-- Change line 31 of the `*_compiled.xsl` file to point to the fully qualified path of the NIST 1500-xxx schema.
+- (Optional) Change line 31 of the `*_compiled.xsl` file to point to the fully qualified path of the NIST 1500-xxx schema.
 AltovaXML does not understand relative paths.

 ```xml
 <xsl:import-schema xmlns:sch="http://purl.oclc.org/dsdl/schematron"